jlam55555/notes/History/notes.md

 **Culture and Society** Georgia was a state developed upon interesting and virtuous beliefs, such as religious tolerance, debtor tolerance, and the prohibition of slavery.
 This shows the radical and creative mind of some Americans, the new ideas of the time&mdash; those three beliefs would carry on even to today.
 However, the older system of an economic system ruled by slaves and a Protestant-dominated colony, similar to the other plantation states, quickly won over, and Georgia lost its uniqueness.
 These plantation states reflected the ideology of old America: slavery, plantations, and some expansionary interests.

 #### The Iroquois ("Makers of America" section)
-- **Iroquois Confederacy**, or the "League of the Iroquois," was a confederationof the Mohawks, the Oneidas, the Onondagas, the Cayugas, and the Senugas
+- **Iroquois Confederacy**, or the "League of the Iroquois," was a confederation of the Mohawks, the Oneidas, the Onondagas, the Cayugas, and the Senugas
     - Was a great military power before the Europeans (beginning in the late 1500s)
     - Fought for territory with other Native Americans
         - Eliminated many rival tribes